adelialiew/PortfolioProjects/Order Delay Predictor/readme.md

 ---

 ## 1. Introduction
 This document outlines the **Order-Delay Predictor** project, a streamlined initiative designed to forecast whether an order from the Olist marketplace will be delivered **late (1) or on time (0)**.
-The project serves as a practical demonstration of essential data science and analytics skills, including data wrangling, feature engineering, model training, evaluation, and the deployment of a simple interactive application using Streamlit.
+The project serves as a practical demonstration of essential data science and analytics skills, including data wrangling, feature engineering, model training, evaluation, and the deployment of a simple interactive application using Streamlit.The dataset used in this project is from [Kaggle: Brazilian E-Commerce Public Dataset by Olist](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce).

 ---